saipreetham589/CampusCalm/README.md

 ---

-## 🐰 Meet Loona – Your Campus AI Companion
+## 🐰 Meet Loona – Campus AI Companion

 Loona is a real-time **voice-based conversational agent**, built using Azure OpenAI and Cognitive Services.
 It acts as a virtual mental health assistant for students by: